avantol/WSJTX-Controller/README.md

 Note: The rules about "control operator present" apply, of course.
 This program helps you, it doesn't replace you.
 I run it while I'm doing more-productive QSO tasks, like scanning the list of callers (and those called), deciding who gets priority, looking at PSKreporter or QRZ.com, responding to WAS requests, improving this program, etc. If you have strong opinions either way, please email me! (moar.avantol at xoxy.net)

+Notes on installing the modified WSJT-X program:
+- If you already have WSJT-X installed, you may want to install the modified WSJT-X program in an alternate destination folder.
+Neither version will interfere with the other, you can run both at will, and they share the same settings and preferences.
+- The source code for the modified WSJTY-X is supplied for your inspection, or modification, if you like.
+- The modifications to WSJT-X are minimal, allowing easy modification to future versions of WSJT-X to be adpated quickly as they are released (release candidates are not included in this, they change fast and break things).
+- Modifying WSJT-X as *lightly as possible* was the whole idea behind the QSJT-X Controller.
+I *heavily* modified WSJT-X 2.0.0 two years ago, and knmew that I would not want to port the changes to later versions.
+So, using UDP to link the controller and a lightly-modified WSJT-X makes this effort "future-proof".
+- The UDP address/port for the WSJT-X Controller "listener" role (about the same as a "server" role here) is set to 239.255.0.0 and port 2237, same as GridTracker uses.
+Note that JTAlert configures the listener port dynamically.
+Be sure to set the WSJT-X "UDP Server" (Settings|Reporting tab) to address 239.255.0.0 and port 2237, all check boxes ticked.

+*end*